Building an Edible Garden

 If you have a small growing space, look for crops that offer repeat harvests and high yields for the amount of space required.
 Zucchini, Chard, Kale and Eggplant are heavy croppers that require very little space and are perfect for container gardening.

 Herbs and lettuces are also great crops to have around as they are used frequently in the kitchen.
 Think of all the recipes that require a little pinch of a herb that you don't always have on hand, or how many times you have wanted to make a side salad, but didn't have any lettuce.
 As these crops are used often, it's a good idea to strategically place them close to your kitchen for convenient access.
-Lighting is also a great feature of an edible garden as it makes for convenient late night dinner harvests.
+Lighting is also a great feature in an edible garden as it makes for convenient late night dinner harvests.